Theodoraldo/Theodoraldo/README.md

 - 🌱 I’m currently learning **Ruby and Ruby on Rails**

-- 👨‍💻 All of my projects are available at [My Work](https://theodoraldo.github.io/Portfolio-finish-mobile-version/)
+- 👨‍💻 All of my projects are available at [Works](https://theodoraldo.github.io/Portfolio-finish-mobile-version/)

 - 💬 Ask me about **JavaScript,React,Redux,Databases,Ruby**